antononcube/RakuForPrediction-blog/Articles/Doing-Data-Science-with-Raku.md

 named rows and columns and I have implemented packages for sparse matrices with named rows and columns in Python, Raku, and WL.

-**Remark:** Having data frames and matrices with named rows and columns is central feature of R programming language.
+**Remark:** Having data frames and matrices with named rows and columns is central feature of R.
 Since I find that really useful from both DS-analytical and software-engineering-architectural points of view I made corresponding implementations in other programming languages.